dranzerashi/CarND-LaneLines-P1/writeup.md

 <img src="./examples/roi_ashi.jpg" width="240">

 5. In the next step I applied Probabilistic Hough lines function to detect lines from the region masked image.
-I was able increase perfomrance by cutting down on the angular resoulution.
+I was able increase perfomrance by cutting down on the angular resolution.
 I used rho =1, theta = pi/180 * 5.
 I made sure that I would only detect valid line segments by setting a higher threshold of 50. and made sure that collections of smaller points do not form a line by increasing the minimum line length(20) and maximum line gap(20).
 This gave me lines only on the correct lane line edges.

 <img src="./examples/lines_ashi.jpg" width="240">